Multi-vehicle crash in Ajax leaves two dead

 Police in Durham Region say that two people are dead following a multi-vehicle collision in Ajax.

-It happened in the area of Rossland Road and Kerrison Drive just after 6 p.m., according to police.
+It happened on Salem Road, between Rossland Road and Kerrison Drive, just after 6 p.m., according to police.

 Two other people were also transported to a trauma centre, but the extent of their injuries is unknown at this time.